 The Canadian Pilot Cohort is activating change in higher education, to advance community engagement as a mutual and reciprocal process.

-The Carnegie Foundation’s Classification for Community Engagement is an elective classification and has been the leading framework for institutional assessment and recognition of community engagement in US higher education for the past 13 years.
+The Carnegie Foundation’s Community Engagement Classification is an elective classification and has been the leading framework for institutional assessment and recognition of community engagement in US higher education for the past 14 years.
 It is based on voluntary participation by institutions.
 The elective classification involves data collection and documentation of important aspects of institutional mission, identity and commitments, and requires substantial effort invested by participating institutions.

 What is Community Engagement?

 "Community engagement describes the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial creation and exchange of knowledge and resources in a context of partnership and reciprocity.
 The purpose of community engagement is the partnership (of knowledge and resources) between colleges and universities and the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching, and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good."